-The Arctic National Wildlife Refuge (ANWR) is one of Alaska’s crowned jewels in the Far North region, and encompasses 19.6 million-acres in Alaska's northern corner.
+The Arctic National Wildlife Refuge (ANWR) is one of Alaska’s crown jewels in the Arctic region and encompasses 19.6 million acres in remote northeastern Alaska.
 The refuge straddles the eastern Brooks Range from the treeless Arctic Coast to the taiga of the Porcupine River Valley.

 The majestic Brooks Range, with peaks and glaciers to 9,000 feet, dominates the refuge.
 These rugged mountains extend east to west in a band 75 miles wide, rising abruptly from a flat, tundra-covered plain.
 Numerous braided rivers and streams cut through this treeless expanse.
 South of the continental divide, rivers wind serpentine courses through broad, spruce-covered valleys dotted with lakes and sloughs.

-There are no roads into ANWR but one comes close.
-The Dalton Highway and ANWR touch briefly just north of Atigun Pass and occasionally visitors will hike from the road into the refuge.
-The vast majority of visitors arrive primary by air with most flying scheduled air service from Fairbanks to Fort Yukon, Kaktovik or Deadhorse, then chartering to a river gravel bar or tundra landing site.
+The Dalton Highway and ANWR touch briefly just north of Atigun Pass and some hike from the road into the refuge.
+The vast majority of visitors arrive primary by air with most flying scheduled air service from Fairbanks to Fort Yukon, Kaktovik, Coldfoot, or Deadhorse and then chartering an air taxi into the refuge.

 For more information, visit the Arctic National Wildlife Refuge website.